Researchers and Artists

 Don't hesitate to ask for a discussion in French when you see the flag!

-Geneviève Sicotte, PhD in Literature.
+Geneviève Sicotte, PhD - Literature.
 The Imaginary of Food.